CodersSquad/ct-math-exp-analyzer/README.md

 =========================

 This is the time to apply what you have learned in the Computational Theory Class.
 You will implement a math expression analyzers that will validate simple mathematical expressions.
 Below the criteria you need to consider.
+You'll need to create a proper and powerful enough grammar(s) that will correctly analyze mathematical expressions without allowing invalid or wrong constructed math expressions.

-- Support for balanced parenthesis `()`
+- Support for balanced parenthesis `()` and brackets`[]`
 - Supported operators:
   - `*` for multiplications
   - `**` for power (exponentiation)